scristobal/basic-ecommerce/README.md

 Further work on this project could include:

-- Included tests cover basic functionality and requirements, but not edge cases
+- Included tests cover basic functionality and requirements, but not edge cases.
-- Although the commit messages are clear, they do not follow conventional commit standard
+- Although the commit messages are clear, they do not follow conventional commit standard.
-- Accessibility could be improved, main problem is color contrast
+- Accessibility could be improved, main problem is color contrast.
-- Internalization, only Euros and English language is supported
+- Internalization, only Euros and English language is supported.
-- Pagination of products/offers, as current design will not scale
+- Pagination of products/offers, as current design will not scale.
-- Improve overall styles, eg. animations and effects, dark mode, color themes
+- Improve overall styles, eg. animations and effects, dark mode, color themes.
-- The design is not responsive
+- The responsive design is very limited and could be easily improved.
-- Limited error handling, focused on happy path, logging and/or tracing could also be improved
+- Limited error handling, focused on happy path, logging and/or tracing could also be improved.

 ## Instructions